DETAILED ACTION

 Regarding claim 9, applicant claims “position of the second axis changes as rotation of the support mechanism”.
 This claim language is rejected for two reasons:

-A: The drawings do not indicate how the position moves or changes at all; further, claim 4 now indicates that this axis of rotation is that which is the rotation of the support mechanism 62.
+A: the drawings do not indicate how the position moves or changes at all; further, claim 4 now indicates that this axis of rotation is that which is the rotation of the support mechanism 62.
 The rotation of support mechanism 62 depends entirely on the rotation of part 611 of figure 10 within the semicircular grooves of figures 11/12.
 There is no changing of the axis of each individual support mechanism, since the curvature of the semi circular groove must match the semi circular protrusion in order for these parts to rotate.
 Applicant indicates two axes in figures 11 and 12, but does not indicate where these axes move to, or any different locations of the axes 01 and 02 in figures 11 and 12.
 Therefore, the record as originally filed does not indicate that this axis’ position changes as stated in claim 9.

 B: Should applicant refer to the axis of the torsion mechanism with the curved active groove in claim 1, this groove connects the torsion mechanism and the support mechanism 62.
-The active groove of claim 1 is already referred to as having at least two different curvatures in claims 1, 3, and 20.
+The active groove of claim 1 is already referred to as having at least two different curvatures in claims 1, 3, 20.
 If applicant intends that claim 9 is the functional result of having the two different curvatures in groove 84, then claim 9 does not further limit the device of claim 4.

 Dependent claims inherit the same issues from parent claims and do not resolve any indefinite issues.